 At age 19, I began attending a university.
 I was addicted to a variety of drugs and living a very promiscuous lifestyle.
 My behavior was erratic and eventually I had a nervous breakdown.
 I was diagnosed as having a bipolar disorder and spent nearly a month in the psychiatric ward.
 During my time of psychosis I had an experience with Jesus.
-He showed that the things I had put my faith in … the drugs, the occult, the relationships with men… had only produced disastrous results.
+He showed me that the things I had put my faith in; the drugs, the occult, the relationships with men, had only produced disastrous results.
 Jesus asked me: “Why put your faith in all these things when you can put your faith in Me?”
-This experience stayed with me and as soon as I was able to leave the psychiatric ward I started to read the bible.
-The more I read the more I was amazed.
+This experience stayed with me and as soon as I was able to leave the psychiatric ward I started to read the Bible.
+The more I read, the more I was amazed.
 I had so much respect and admiration for Jesus.
 I could relate to all the things I was reading, but I was still not healed spiritually or emotionally.

 Trying to keep my life on track

 I was still very vulnerable and it was not long before the drugs, promiscuity and mental illness came back into my life full swing.
 I had certain rules I placed on myself in order to keep my addiction to drugs in line.
 These rules kept me within a certain limit.
 Things like making sure I never had direct access to a drug dealer which somewhat limited my access to drugs and never borrowing money to buy drugs.